Produced by Hal B. Wallis

 I am so confident that you’re going to want to see ALL THROUGH THE NIGHT when this review is over that I’m just going to give you the plot and the characters and I’m going to bet my mint condition #1 of DC Comics ‘Black Lightning’ that by the end of this review, this movie will be on your “Yeah, I Gotta See This” List.
 Ready?
 Okay, here we go:

 You’re going to tell me you don’t want to see this movie?
 ALL THROUGH THE NIGHT has a screwball plot that is so wonderful I wish I’d thought of it myself.
-Humphrey Bogart is terrific as Gloves Donahue.
+Humphrey Bogart is absolutely terrific as Gloves Donahue.
 He’s totally charming when he has to be and when he has to be tough, well…let’s just say that for me, Bogart is the living embodiment of ‘tough’.
 I really liked the scenes he has with Jane Darwell who plays his mother.
-Even though Gloves insists he’s juts a gambler and a ‘promoter’ his mother knows her son is a gangster.
+Even though Gloves insists he’s just a gambler and a ‘promoter’ his mother knows full well her son is a gangster.
 But she loves him to death anyway.
-The rapport between them is wonderfully to see on screen.
+The rapport between them is wonderful to see.

 Conrad Veidt, Judith Anderson and Peter Lorre make an extremely formidable trio of villains and it’s plain ol’ flat-out fun to watch Bogart’s street-smart gangster match verbal wits with Veidt’s sophisticated European intellectual.
 There’s an interesting subplot where we see that Judith Anderson’s character is clearly jealous of the attention Ebbing shows Leda.
 Another subplot that is played for very effective laughs is that Barney has just gotten married but he can never get to spend time with his wife because Gloves and the boys are always dragging him off on a new escapade.